Empowering Children to Protect Themselves

 - To adopt courage, respect, confidence and tolerance as they interact with peers and adults

-In-Person training is limited to 20 people per session and will be held at the offices of Mental Health America of Greater Dallas, located at 624 N. Good-Latimer Expy, Ste 200, Dallas, TX 75204.
+- In-Person & On-Site Training is held on-site at your location in Dallas or adjacent counties, or at the offices of Mental Health America of Greater Dallas, located at 2824 Swiss Ave Suite 3, Dallas, TX 75204.